E-W-Jones/AoC2023/README.md

 - [ ] Day 5: Find a better solution for task 2 (runs in ~1:29)
 - [ ] Day 6: Vectorize w/ numpy
 - [ ] Day 9: Is there a way to remove the need for lists on part 2?
+- [ ] Day 16: Currently takes 11 cpu hours to run.
+I have no idea why mine takes so much longer.
+Could be that I'm copying the entire list for a beam?
+Moving around all that memory would be annoying.
+As far as I'm aware, I'm bailing out at the first possible instance.